-While we're pleased that the Financial Research Survey (FRS), the recognised benchmark in customer service amongst banks, shows Santander UK significantly improved customer satisfaction in the last year and is now at its highest level for the last 3 years* (June 2016), and that overall FCA reportable complaints have fallen every reporting period since the first half of 2010, we know we have more to do to ensure all our customer receive the experience they expect from Santander.
+While we're pleased that the Financial Research Survey (FRS), the recognised benchmark in customer service amongst banks, shows Santander UK significantly improved customer satisfaction in the last year and is now at its highest level for the last 3 years* (June 2016), we know we have more to do to ensure all our customer receive the experience they expect from Santander.

 FRS also reported a significant improvement in customer satisfaction for current accounts last year, with satisfaction scores rising to 70.4%* (June 2016).

 |Our commitment to our customers produced some encouraging results|

 |Although we’re pleased that we’ve made progress and that this is being recognised, we know there’s still much to do.
 We constantly monitor our complaints process to ensure we resolve issues quickly when they do arise, while getting the correct outcome for our customers.|